react-navigation/react-navigation/packages/react-native-tab-view/README.md

 - `pressColor` - color for material ripple (Android >= 5.0 only)
 - `activeOpacity` - opacity for pressed tab (iOS and Android < 5.0 only)
 - `scrollEnabled` - whether to enable scrollable tabs
-- `tabWidth` - optional custom tab width for scrollable tabs
+- `tabWidth` - optional custom tab width
 - `tabStyle` - style object for the tab

 ### `<TabBarTop />`